Liberdus/validator-cli/README.md

 ls ../validator  # Verify the symlink
 ```

-Replace `/path/to/shardeum/repo` with the actual path to your local Shardeum repository.
+Replace `/path/to/shardeum/repo` with the actual path to your local Liberdus repository.

 ### 3. Install Dependencies